mongodb/docs-c/source/docs-libmongoc/guides/bulk.rst

 Bulk Operation Write Concerns
 -----------------------------

 By default bulk operations are executed with the :symbol:`write_concern <mongoc_write_concern_t>` of the collection they are executed against.
-A custom write concern can be passed to the :symbol:`mongoc_collection_create_bulk_operation_with_opts()` method.
+A custom write concern can be passed to the :ref:`mongoc_collection_create_bulk_operation_with_opts()` method.
 Write concern errors (e.g. wtimeout) will be reported after all operations are attempted, regardless of execution order.

 .. literalinclude:: ../examples/bulk/bulk4.c
    :language: c